scollett/gossip/README.md

 Gossip
 ======

 Process event log and notification based on Redis pub/sub and Sinatra.
+Hello!